What should I expect during my session?

-Styling plays a big role in the outcome of the session.
+A. Styling plays a big role in the outcome of the session.
 By coordinating outfits between family members, we can make sure there are no crazy clashing prints or colours that distract from the natural beauty of those in the photo and the surrounding landscape.
 Think of outfit planning as a collaborative process between you and I. I love to be kept in the loop and am always happy help you pull together the perfect outfits.

 What can I borrow form the client wardrobe?

-The client wardrobe is stocked with beautiful pieces for mum, mums-to-be, children and babies.
+A. The client wardrobe is stocked with beautiful pieces for mum, mums-to-be, partner, children and babies.
 Many pieces are free size, bump and breastfeeding friendly also.
 Just let me know if you'd like to see what's on offer for your shoot.

-Will we have to do silly poses?
+Will you ask us to do poses?

 Do you use photoshop?

-Occasionally.
+A. Occasionally.
 Photoshop is a great tool for sharpening details and removing unwanted objects from the frame such as powerlines or branches.
 As I do not support unrealistic body image standards, please refrain from asking for any major cosmetic alterations.